-Fourth, regarding time discounting, a similar phenomenon has been observed: discount rates compounded over subperiods tend to be higher than the discount rate applied to the total period (e.g. Read (2001)).
+Fourth, regarding time discounting, a similar phenomenon has been observed: Discount rates compounded over subperiods tend to be higher than the discount rate applied to the total period (e.g., Read (2001)).
 This incidence of process dependence, labeled subadditive discounting, has been put forward as an alternative explanation to hyperbolic discounting to account for the observed patterns in discounting behavior.

 Fifth, many people also exhibit a preference regarding the timing of the resolution of uncertainty.
-Usually, there is a substantial share of participants who favor delayed resolution of uncertainty in situations when money is at stake even though it should be beneficial to know the outcome of one's financial decisions as early as possible (e.g. von Gaudecker et al. (2011)).
+Usually, there is a substantial share of participants who favor delayed resolution of uncertainty in situations when money is at stake even though it should be beneficial to know the outcome of one's financial decisions as early as possible (e.g., von Gaudecker, van Soest, and Wengström (2011)).
 This finding triggered a large theoretical literature following the seminal work of Kreps and Porteus (1978).

-A sixth regularity indicates that the presence of risk influences time discounting in an unexpected way: Sure outcomes appear to be discounted more heavily than uncertain ones, discussed in the literature under the heading diminishing immediacy (e.g. Keren and Roelofsma (1995)).
+A sixth regularity indicates that the presence of risk influences time discounting in an unexpected way: Sure outcomes appear to be discounted more heavily than uncertain ones, discussed in the literature under the heading diminishing immediacy (e.g., Keren and Roelofsma (1995)).

-Finally, people's evaluations of future risky payoffs depend on the order by which they are devalued for risk and for delay, which should not make any difference according to the standard view (Öncüler and Onay, 2009).
+Finally, people's evaluations of future risky payoffs depend on the order by which they are devalued for risk and for delay, which should not make any difference according to the standard view (Öncüler and Onay 2009).
 In particular, discounting for risk first seems to decrease value relative to discounting for time first.
 All these regularities suggest that theories that are restricted to either domain cannot easily account for the intertwined nature of risk taking and time discounting.

 The main purpose of our paper is to provide a unifying account of all these phenomena by integrating risk taking and time discounting into one theoretical approach.
 Thus, our goal is to present a formal model that is capable of explaining all the regularities on the basis of a parsimonious set of assumptions.
-Our approach is inspired by a string of papers by Halevy (2008), Saito (2011), and Chakraborty et al. (2020), and rests on two key assumptions: First, there is risk attached to any future prospect because only immediate consequences can be totally certain.
+Our approach is inspired by a string of papers by Halevy (2008), Saito (2011), Chakraborty, Halevy, and Saito (2020), and rests on two key assumptions: First, there is risk attached to any future prospect because only immediate consequences can be totally certain.
 We believe that this is a plausible assumption because it is impossible to foresee all future contingencies.
-Accordingly, Prelec and Loewenstein (1991) state that "anything that is delayed is almost by definition uncertain" (page 784).
-In particular, it is always possible that an event may occur that prevents the realization of a future depends on Risk tolerance Patience Delay #1 increases with delay #2 increases with delay Process #3 higher for one-shot than sequential valua- tion #4 higher for one-shot than sequential valua- tion Timing #5 higher for late than immediate resolution Risk #6 higher for risky payoffs than for certain ones Order #7 higher for time-first than risk-first order outcome, i.e. something may go wrong before payoffs actually materialize.
+Accordingly, Prelec and Loewenstein (1991) state that "anything that is delayed is almost by definition uncertain" (p.
+784).
+In particular, it is always possible that an event may occur that prevents the realization of a future outcome, that is, something may go wrong before payoffs actually materialize.
 An unforeseen event may arise, such as missing one's transatlantic flight because the taxi driver was late, or realizing that one has forgotten one's passport at home.
 Presumably, almost everyone can readily recall such an incident.
 We capture the notion that something may go wrong by introducing a survival probability 0 < s < 1 that applies also to allegedly certain future outcomes.